MisterDA/love-release/README.md

 `--osx-maintainer-name`    Set the maintainer’s name.
 Provide it for OS X CFBundleIdentifier.

 #### DEBIAN
+`--deb-icon`             Path to a single folder where icons are stored.
+                         To be properly recognized, icons filename must contain `YYxYY`, where `YY` is the resolution of the icon.
+                         SVG files are recognized if suffixed with `.svg`.
+                         Other files will be ignored.
 `--maintainer-email` Set the maintainer’s email.
 `--deb-maintainer-name`  Set the maintainer’s name.
 `--deb-package-name`     Set the name of the package and the command that will be used to launch your game.